- Travel and Places»

 7. There are children everywhere

 We've all heard about the aging population in Japan.
-You may have heard of it as well.
 It's the idea that too many Japanese people are getting old and there won't be enough young people to replace them once they retire.
 The numbers speak for themselves.
 This can have a serious impact on its economy and society.

 However, if you actually live in Japan you'd never believe it.
-What you see to the right is a handful of little people who got in the way of my picture of the sacred fountain of the Kiyomizudera Temple in Kyoto.
+What you see above is a handful of little people who got in the way of my picture of the sacred fountain at the Kiyomizudera Temple in Kyoto.
 Kyoto was once the capital of Japan during ancient times.
 It has countless shrines and temples that date back hundreds of years.
 It would only be natural for schools to bring their children here for class trips, right?
 Right.

 But this isn't just a Kyoto thing.
 In almost every community, there seem to be children everywhere.
 Every time I go out during daylight hours, I see at least one small group of them.
 I get the urge to ask why they aren't in school or why there isn't there an adult around but I already know the answer.

 Longer school days over a longer school year allows more class trips and outdoor sports.
-The adult is nearby, I just haven't seen him/her yet.
+The adult is nearby, I just haven't noticed him/her yet.
 Also, the way most communities are designed a child doesn't need an adult to drive him all over the place.
-If he wants to get a snack, the market is three minutes away.
+If he wants to get a snack, the market is two minutes away.

 Finally, Japan has a fairly low crime rate.
 Communities are tightly-knit so people trust each other.
 Going outside isn't a crime.
 No need to worry, by sunset all of them are safely home with their families.